antalmelinda1116/how-to-live-with-covid19/README.md

 #### Expectations

 * When clicking on links, I expect the page opening in a new tab
-* I expect feedback when submitting the question form that the form has been submitted correctly
 * I expect that the navigation links work properly so that is takes me wherever I want to go
 * Clear information about actual restrictions and opportunities